 Preventing Mold Damage After a Flood: Tips for Homeowners

-By FindLaw Staff | Reviewed by Garrett Monteagudo, Esq. | Last updated December 19, 2022
+By FindLaw Staff | Legally reviewed by Garrett Monteagudo, Esq. | Last reviewed August 18, 2023

 Toxic Mold: What To Look For

-How to Stop Toxic Mold from Spreading
+How To Stop Toxic Mold from Spreading

 - Work fast.
 Under the right conditions, mold can spread and grow quickly.
+Delaying can also hurt a mold damage claim if you're dealing with a home insurance company adjuster.

 - Keep the area clean.
 Mold may remain on shelves and in cupboards where valuables were kept.
 Clean these surfaces with a disinfectant such as Lysol, and then increase air circulation in the room.
 Use fans only after moldy objects are removed and all display and storage areas are clean.